Ready to create an LLC?

 When you are a sole proprietorship or a partnership if anything goes wrong in your business, your personal assets are affected.

 But if you don’t do these steps right (or fail to keep your LLC legit after it’s created), then you weaken your fence.
 And make it easy for lawyers to knock it down when anything goes wrong.
-Which means, you might have an LLC on paper, but it carries no legal weight.
+This means, you might have an LLC on paper, but it carries no legal weight.
 And when that happens, your personal assets are back on the table.

 Step 1: Choose a name